inveniosoftware/invenio/docs/developers/git-workflow.rst

 W4.
 Using temporary stash
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to switch branches, then you have to commit all the
+If you want to switch branches, you have to commit all the
 stuff you are currently editing, which may not be what you want.
 In
 that case you can **stash** your commits into a temporary git stash,
 switch to a branch, do what you want, and when you come back, replay